 Getting Started on your Mergers and Acquisition Deal

-Houston-based law firm Hendershot, Cannon & Hisey, P.C., is an industry leader in business and health care law.
+Houston-based law firm Hendershot Cowart P.C., is an industry leader in business and health care law.
 Backed by nearly 30 years of experience facilitating mergers and acquisitions, our Houston business attorneys help our clients in a wide range of industries avoid legal M&A pitfalls, meet regulatory hurdles, and maximize on legal protections available to the transaction.
 Contact us today to see how our comprehensive, experienced approach to M&As can assist your company’s financial and growth goals.